A Basic Collaboration Workflow on Gist

 Conclusion

-The process is a little more manual than the one people are used to with pull requests from GitHub’s web interface, but I find it interesting and useful to use such a simple collaboration flow on Gist.
+The process is a bit more manual than what people are used to with pull requests from GitHub’s web interface, but I find it interesting and useful to use such a simple collaboration flow on Gist.